jameszka997/SQL-Noir---Case-Files-/README.md

-# SQL-Noir - Case-Files
+# 🔍︎ SQL-Noir - Case-Files-Solutions

+---

 This repository contains the workflow and solutions I have done to complete the currently available 6 Case Files at SQL Noir to practice SQL query workflows and tasks.

-The aim of this project was to practice and deepen my knowledge of SQL databases, queries and joining together separate datatables while practicing deductive & analytical thinking to arrive at a solution to the game problems.
+The aim of this project was to practice and deepen my knowledge of SQL databases, queries and joining together separate datatables while using deductive & analytical thinking to arrive at a solution to the games' problems.

+SQL Noir can be accessed through the following link: [SQL Noir](https://www.sqlnoir.com/)

+---

 The repository contains the workflow based on notes and work taken for the following cases: